zeitgeistpm/documentation/docs/roadmap.md

 - Work on second version of prediction markets using Substrate primitives.
 - Work on the decentralized court system.
-- Work on integrating Futarcy into Zeitgeist's native governance framework
 - Launch of community and ambassador program.

 #### Q3

-- Launch of the Zeitgeist mainnet and of the ZTG token.
-- Start work on Zeitgeist DAOs that can use the same futarchy methods that govern Zeitgeist.
 - Explore new trading methods.
+- Liqudity Mining program.
+- Implement and test parachain compability
+- Launch of beta-phase Battery Station testnet.

 #### Q4

-- Liqudity Mining program.
+- Work on integrating Futarchy into Zeitgeist's native governance framework
+- Start work on Zeitgeist DAOs that can use the same futarchy methods that govern Zeitgeist.
+- Launch of the Zeitgeist mainnet and of the ZTG token.
 - Implement DAO framework on Zeitgeist.
 - Implement crosschain functionality through becoming a Kusama parachain.